 • When ready to cook, heat the oven to 425°F and line a medium sized baking dish with parchment or spray the dish with nonstick cooking spray.

 • Place chicken in the pan, being sure to keep a little space between the pieces.
-Pour the excess marinade over the chicken.
+Pour the excess marinade over the chicken and cook for 20 minutes, then flip each piece over and brush with pan drippings (marinade).

-• Cook the chicken 20 minutes, then flip each piece over and brush with pan drippings (marinade).
-Sprinkle chicken with toasted sesame seeds and cook another 10-15 minutes or until the sauce has thickened and has caramelized to the meat.
-The chicken should cook a total or 30-35 minutes.
+• Sprinkle chicken with toasted sesame seeds and cook another 10-15 minutes or until the sauce has thickened and caramelized.
+The chicken should cook for a total of 30-35 minutes.

 • Remove the chicken from the oven and let cool slightly.

 • Garnish with sliced green onions and serve.
+Enjoy!

 Calories: 262kcalCarbohydrates: 19gProtein: 15gFat: 13gSaturated Fat: 3gCholesterol: 62mgSodium: 611mgPotassium: 212mgSugar: 16gVitamin A: 145IUVitamin C: 1.1mgCalcium: 44mgIron: 1mg